Family Offers $12K Reward After Their French Bulldog Puppy Was Stolen At Gunpoint In North Hollywood

 NORTH HOLLYWOOD (CBSLA) — A family is offering a $12,000 reward after their French bulldog puppy was stolen at gunpoint outside of a North Hollywood Target in the middle of the day.

-“It just brought a lot of pain into me and it really hurt me,” said 8-year-old Elani Nguyen.READ MORE: Magic Johnson, Arsenio Hall, Danny Trejo Encourage Angelenos To Get Vaccinated
+“It just brought a lot of pain into me and it really hurt me,” said 8-year-old Elani Nguyen.READ MORE: Altadena Couple Raises Awareness Of Organ Donation While Searching For A Donor In Traffic

 Elani was brought to tears thinking about what happened while she was out shopping with her family and puppy at the North Hollywood Target on Saturday.